anytizer/sargam-blog.lmms/README.md

 ## Incompleteness

-The raag database would serve the list of possible notes (ascending ones for now; hence the implementation is incomplete.)
+The raag database would serve the list of possible notes (I considerd ascending notes only; and hence the implementation is incomplete.)

-The random number between -3 and +3 is a swinging index.
+The random number generated between -3 and +3 is a swinging index.
 It's purpose is to help us pick a note from the array of notes.
-Notes are aligned circulalry. `S*` and next +1 note should have been: `R*`.
+Notes are aligned circulalry in the array. `S*` and next +1 note should have been: `R*`.
-But since I have not implemented the descending notes and there is no new jump into higher octave, it is underterministic.
+But since I have not implemented the descending notes and there is no new jump into higher octave (taar saptak), it is underterministic.
-Sometimes, notes stay static at `S*` for few times, yielding notes like: `S* S*,S* S* -`.
+Sometimes, notes stay static at `S*` for few times, yielding notes like: `S* S*,S* S* -` in the peaks.
+Same thing happens at the valleys of the notes: `S` repeats in bottom instead of going into lower octave (mandhra saptak).

+## What did I achieve?

+In this experientation, I:

+* solved the problem of parsing SARGAM notations.
+* got more skills on C# and xml handling.
+* enhanced skills on LMMS instrumentation.
+* gained more information about classical music in theories.
+* brought up a software to write SARGAM notations that can be conveted into melodious audio.
+* opened an opportunity of Raag detection for a given SARGAM.
+* collaborated with some authors.
+* gained confidence in the areas coveted in the article.

 ## Notices